vestalux/sljekyll/health/_posts/2017-02-15-open-space-timetable.md

 ---
 layout: sidebar-right
-title: 'Open Space &#8211; New Timetable'
+title: 'Open Space &#8211; New Timetable for Ipswich County Library'
 date: 2017-02-15
 author: sarah-lungley
 category: health
-excerpt: Here is the new timetable for Open Space!
+excerpt: Here is the new timetable for Open Space at Ipswich County Library!
 Lots of exciting things coming up and some great discussions.
 breadcrumb: health
 sidebar: health
 ---